The results below represent the care of 246,519 patients with high blood pressure. Read More About This Measure

+Hypertension (high blood pressure) affects approximately 50 million individuals in the United States.
 "Essential Hypertension" is diagnosed when no specific cause for the elevated blood pressure can be found.
 A normal blood pressure for most adults is less than 120/80 mm Hg.
-If an individuals blood pressure is 140/90 mm Hg or above, that individual is said to have hypertension or high blood pressure.
 High blood pressure is a leading risk factor for coronary heart disease, congestive heart failure, renal disease and stroke.
 Controlling one's blood pressure can help prevent these diseases.

 Disclaimer: Measures reported by WCHQ healthcare